 Resources for Students in Recovery from Drug and Alcohol Addiction

 In January 2010, the Recovery Community Committee was assembled and charged with the following: Examine the potential for offering recovery services to further promote student health and wellness at Ohio University.
 The committee met through June 2010 completing a needs assessment for recovery services, an extensive review of best practices in the nation and an assessment of support services Ohio University has in place for students in recovery.
 Based on the findings, a multi-disciplinary approach was implemented to provide a safe and inclusive community in which students can achieve holistic personal development and wellness during their recovery.

-The Ohio University Collegiate Recovery Community will apply a multi-disciplinary approach to students in recovery from drug and alcohol addictions by providing ongoing support throughout their academic career.
+The Ohio University Collegiate Recovery Community (CRC) will apply a multi-disciplinary approach to students in recovery from drug and alcohol addictions by providing ongoing support throughout their academic career.
 The program will aid the student in integrating into the university community and continuing through the accomplishment of their academic pursuits with an emphasis on holistic personal development within a safe and inclusive community.